shoebot/shoebot/README.md

     cd ~/src
     git clone https://github.com/shoebot/shoebot.git

 You should now see a new shoebot/ directory.
-The only remaining step is to install it proper:
+The only remaining step is to install shoebot and its dependencies:

-    cd shoebot
+Linux and Virtualenvwrapper:

+Using virtualenvwrapper is the easiest way to get started.
+First, install the necessary dependencies for Shoebot.

+    # Install Shoebot dependencies if you haven't already
-    sudo python setup.py install
+    cd install
+    ./install_dependencies.sh

+    # Create a new virtualenv
+    mkvirtualenv shoebot-env

+    # Link in the GTK library and install Shoebot in the virtualenv
+    ./setup_virtualenv.sh shoebot-env

+    # All done -- now, switch to the new virtualenv
+    workon shoebot-env

 OSX:

-    cd shoebot
+Note - OSX instructions are very out of date.

+With MacPorts (http://www.macports.org) and python2.5

+    sudo port install py25-numpy -atlas
+    sudo port install pango +quartz
-    sudo /opt/local/bin/python2.5 setup.py install
+    sudo port install librsvg py25-pil py25-cairo py25-gtk

+MacPorts does not have the python-rsvg package, so svg output won't work.
+TODO: probably installing py27 packages and gnome-python-desktop would fix the missing python-rsvg problem.

 Running Shoebot from the console